iluvjava/Maths/Notebook 2.0 obsidian/STATS 501 Statistics for Mathematicians/Baysian Inferences.md

 ---
 ### **Actual Applications**

-Posterior has nice solution and they give rise to interested distribution statistics.
+Posterior has nice solution and they give rise to interesting distribution statistics.

----
+#### **Problem | Testing the Fair Coin**
-### **Problem | Posterior Distribution for Bernoulli, The Beta Distribution**
+> Suppose that a coin with probability $p$ is thrown $n$ times, and suppose that we have no idea whether the coin is fair or not.
+Find the distribution of the probability parameter $p$ given the observed number of heads that showed for the realization.

 ---